Linda Page

-Linda Page (February 24, 1963—October 3, 2011) was an American basketball player who spent her career in Spain and Sweden.
+Linda Page (February 24, 1963 – October 3, 2011) was an American basketball player who spent her career in Spain and Sweden.
 Before going outside of the United States, Page had more than 2,380 overall points while at Dobbins Technical School during the 1980s.
 At Dobbins, she broke multiple records held by Wilt Chamberlain.
-With the NC State Wolfpack women's basketball team, Page held season records for the school and the Atlantic Coast Conference between 1982 to 1985.
+With the NC State Wolfpack women's basketball team, Page held season records for the school and the Atlantic Coast Conference between 1982 and 1985.
 During this time period, Page was named Most Valuable Player several times while she accumulated 2307 points.

-Outside of her playing career, Page worked in law between the 1990s to 2000s.
+Outside of her playing career, Page worked in law between the 1990s and 2000s.
 She primarily worked in probation and with at-risk students while also briefly working in bail.
-During the early to mid 2000s, Page was a basketball coach at Dobbins.
+During the early to mid-2000s, Page was a basketball coach at Dobbins.
 NC State retired Page's number in 2000 before Page was named into the Philadelphia Sports Hall of Fame in 2013.